-TBPG provides excellent customer service as information regarding the regulatory functions of the TBPG is available to the public and appropriate state agencies through publications on the agency website and other publications.
-TBPG's training is good customer service if the training provided presents the content required by the Geoscience Act, is presented with the information necessary to recognize the regulatory context in which it applies, and is presented through venues and at times convenient for the audiences.
+To drive excellent customer service, information regarding the regulatory functions of the TBPG is made available to the public and appropriate state agencies through publications on the agency website and through other informational publications such as brochures and fact sheets.
+TBPG also provides online and in-person training related to ethics and licensing requirements mandated by the Geoscience Act.

 5. Transparent such that agency actions can be understood by any Texan.

-Information regarding the regulatory functions of the TBPG and the procedures by which complaints are filed with and resolved by the TBPG is made available to the public and appropriate state agencies through publications on the agency website and publications available for dissemination through outreach efforts.
-The information is updated as changes occur.
+Information regarding the regulatory functions of the TBPG and the procedures by which complaints are filed with and resolved by the TBPG is made available to the public and appropriate state agencies through the agency website, direct correspondence, and publications such as brochures and fact sheets available for dissemination through outreach efforts.
+Agency staff and Board members also provide informational presentations to geoscience organizations as requested.

-TBPG staff continues to provide training to other relevant state agencies' staff regarding the regulatory functions of the TBPG and the procedures by which complaints are filed with and resolved by the TBPG.
+TBPG staff continues to support partnerships with other state agencies and provide training to staff regarding the regulatory functions of the TBPG and the procedures by which concerns or complaints can be filed with the TBPG.